rubiefawn/remedy/shimmer.md

 ## Stamina

 Stamina represents how much a creature is physically capable of accomplishing within the course of a round.
-Each creature has a maximum stamina of 5 + Vitality.
+Each creature has a maximum stamina of `5+💓` (minimum of 1).

 Different things cost stamina during a round.
 Many actions taken during a turn require stamina, but it can also be used to react to things that happen during others' turns.
 A creature's stamina is replenished completely at the beginning of their turn.

 ## Movement

 Each turn, each participant in an encounter can move up to an amount equal to their speed (use walking, swimming, or flying speed as applicable).
 If multiple kinds of movement are used during a turn, the total amount traveled must be less than or equal to the greatest speed used.
-Movement does not have to be continuous, and can be broken up between other actions during a turn.
+Movement does not have to be continuous, and can be broken up between other events during a turn.

 You can move through space occupied by another creature, but you cannot end your movement in a space occupied by another creature.
 In addition, spaces occupied by hostile creatures count as difficult terrain.